Karin Westman Berg

 1857-1908.

-Doctor, surgeon.
+Physician, surgeon.

-Karl Gustaf Lennander became a student in Uppsala in 1875 and later associate professor and professor of surgery and obstetrics in 1891.
+Karl Gustaf Lennander became a student in Uppsala in 1875 and later an associate professor and professor of surgery and obstetrics in 1891.

-With him, the modern abdominal surgery began in Sweden and in 1889 the first operation at peritonitis (peritoneal inflammation) outcome from the Appendix (worm appendage) was performed.
-The results Lennander presented in 1902 when he also advocated early surgery at appendicitis (appendicitis).
+With him, modern abdominal surgery began in Sweden and in 1889 the first operation for peritonitis (inflammation of the peritoneum) originating from the appendix was performed.
+Lennander presented the results in 1902, when he also recommended early surgery for appendicitis (inflammation of the appendix).
 Lennander published several studies in surgery and gynecology.

-Lennander became a member of the Society of Science in Uppsala in 1893, the Society of Science and Literature in Gothenburg in 1902 and the Royal Academy of Sciences in 1905.
+Lennander became a member of the Society of Science in Uppsala in 1893, the Society of Science and Literature in Gothenburg in 1902 and the Royal Swedish Academy of Sciences in 1905.
 Lennander's large fortune was bequeathed to a scholarship fund at Uppsala University and to the Swedish Medical Society.

-A course in surgery, autumn term 1890.
-Professor Karl Gustaf Lennander (sitting closest to the operating table) with the students Lindblad, Segerstedt, Floderus, Strandman, Kaijser, Olsson, Wennerström, Didriksson, Bodinsson, Nilsson.
-Photo: Uppsala University Library.
+Surgery course, fall semester 1890.
+Professor Karl Gustaf Lennander (sitting in a light-colored coat near the operating table) with students Lindblad, Segerstedt, Floderus, Strandman, Kaijser, Olsson, Wennerström, Didriksson, Bodinsson, Nilsson.
+Photo: UUB.

-Doctors at the University Hospital in 1889.
-Around the portraits are photographs of the Fyris creek, the University Hospital, the harbour with the pump house and the Department of Anatomy, Uppsala University, the stairwell in university building, the Botanical garden, view towards the University Hospital and the castle and the cathedral, Flustret.
-Photo: Heinrich Osti / Uppsala University Library.
+Doctors at Uppsala University Hospital in 1889.
+Around the portraits are photographs of Fyrisån, Uppsala University Hospital, the harbor with the Pump House and the Department of Anatomy, Uppsala University, the staircase in the university building, the Botanical Garden, view of Uppsala University Hospital and the castle and cathedral, Flustret.
+Photo: Heinrich Osti / UUB.

 Burial site: 0134-2133

 Image description: Karl Gustaf Lennander, Uppsala ca 1880-ca 1890.
-Photo Heinrich Osti / UUB.
-[The image is cropped]
+Photo: Heinrich Osti / UUBThe image is cropped]

 Click here for an uncropped image